Species 8472

-Species 8472 is a fictional extraterrestrial species in the science fiction television series Star Trek: Voyager.
-Species 8472 is a designation given to them by the Borg.
-The multiplayer game Star Trek Online gives their proper name as Undine.
+The Undine, better known by their Borg designation Species 8472, is a fictional extraterrestrial species in the science fiction television series Star Trek: Voyager.

-When the USS Voyager made contact with them, Species 8472 were engaged in a war with one of Star Trek's perennial antagonists, the Borg.
 They are noted for being a tripedal and telepathic species and for their use of biotechnology.
-They originated from what is called fluidic space and fought a successful war against the Borg for a time.
+They originated from what is called fluidic space and fought an initially successful war against the Borg.
 They made peace with the Federation by negotiations with Captain Kathryn Janeway of the Starfleet vessel USS Voyager in the later 24th century.